OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/media-services/media-services-copying-existing-blob.md

                 AzureEnvironments.AzureCloudEnvironment);
             var tokenProvider = new AzureAdTokenProvider(tokenCredentials);

-            // Create the context for your source Media Services account.
+            // Create hello context for your source Media Services account.
             _context = new CloudMediaContext(new Uri(_AMSRESTAPIEndpoint), tokenProvider);

             _sourceStorageAccount =